4ntoine/DiffSub2/README.md

 **Warning**: replace hardcoded (my) IP-address from 192.168.1.120 to "localhost" or your IP-address in "docker-compose.yml".
 Otherwise Kafka will not de reachable for non-local consumers.

+### Offset

+The clients can be interested in receiving of the changes starting some point (eg. release) and already having some state bundled (so no diff changed are needed until release time point).

+Use `-o` cmdline argument for client app for it:

+    java -jar ./client/build/libs/client-0.1-all.jar -h localhost -p 29092 -t diffsub2 -d 100 -o 5